tgasser/OSCAR/MANUAL.md

 2. define the `Ini` (initial state), `For` (forcing data) and `Par` (parameters) arguments;
 3. call `OSCAR` with these arguments (and possibly other optional arguments).

-The `run_model` function found in `core_fct.fct_main` is a wrapper that does all that and more, using internal data for forcings and parameters.
+The `run_model` function found in `core_fct.fct_wrap` is a wrapper that does all that and more, using internal data for forcings and parameters.
 However, this function may not be adequate for advanced usage of OSCAR, in which case it should be used as inspiration for defining one's own run scripts.
 To further help with this, the `run_scripts` folder contains a few basic examples.

 ## Core structure